 2.5 Regression Testing

-Regression testing is an important step for a product’s development and is highly helpful for developers in determining the product’s stability whenever there is modifications in needs.
-This testing ensures that a software update does not affect the product’s current functioning.
-The regression testing allows developers to test, build test, till the application is bug-free.
+Regression testing is an important step for a product’s development and is highly helpful for developers in determining the product’s stability whenever there are modifications in need.
+Regression testing ensures that a software update does not affect the product’s current functioning.
+The regression testing allows developers to build tests, till the application is bug-free.
 Regression testing blindly follows a few techniques such as retest all where there is retesting of the whole app till it becomes error-free.
 Here the execution of Regression test case prioritization is as per priority, criticality and its implication on the developing application.
-After this step, we can ensure that the developed app is all set to break into the market.
+After this step, you can ensure that the developed app is all set to break into the market.
 Now at this point majorly, all the tests are completed and all the errors are also addressed.

 2.6 User Acceptance Testing

 Acceptance Testing is a type of software testing that examines the acceptability of a system.
 The goal of this test is to determine whether the system meets the business requirements and whether it is suitable for delivery.
-As we know, User Acceptance Testing determines whether or not software can be accepted by ensuring that it fullfils all of the client’s criteria and if it is not then it is send back to the developers to accurately check the requirement sheet and make sure you meet the unmet requirements.
+User Acceptance Testing determines whether or not the software can be accepted by ensuring that it fulfills all of the client’s criteria and if it is not then it is sent back to the developers to accurately check the requirement sheet and make sure you meet the unmet requirements.
 Later, it will again undergo the same regression testing to make sure everything is in place.

 2.7 Alpha Testing

-Alpha testing is one of the types of software testing that looks for all of the software’s faults and problems.
-We carry this type of test towards the end of the app development process, before the product launch or delivery to the client, to guarantee that the user/client receives an error-free software program.
+Alpha testing is a type of testing that looks for all of the software’s faults and problems.
+You can carry this type of test towards the end of the app development process, before the product launch or delivery to the client, to guarantee that the user/client receives an error-free software program.
 Alpha testing comes before beta testing, therefore you’ll need to do beta testing after you’ve finished with alpha testing.
-Alpha testing isn’t done in real testing environment.
-Instead, we carry these assessments in a virtual environment that closely matches the actual world.
+Alpha testing isn’t done in a real testing environment.
+Instead, carry these assessments in a virtual environment that closely matches the actual world.

 2.8 Beta Testing

-As we know, after we perform Alpha testing first, and beta testing later to that.
-Before a product’s debut, it’s put through its paces.
-We conduct it in small numbers of actual customers or users in a real-world setting to ensure that the program is error-free and runs smoothly.
-We can make improvements to the software after gathering input and constructive criticism from those users.
+This test is conducted in small numbers of actual customers or users in a real-world setting to ensure that the program is error-free and runs smoothly.
+You can make improvements to the software after gathering input and constructive criticism from those users.

 3. Types of Non-Functional Testing

-It all started with manual testing and later automated testing took over.
-Manual testing had a lot of hassle and was slow in showing results, which brought this automation testing in picture.
-It accelerates the pace of testing and now mostly depending on the app development needs, this testing is most preferable.
-Now, when it comes to non-functional testing, its primary function is to put the applications under test, based on load, how they perform in terms of performance, reliability, usability, and scalability, among other things.
-Non-functional testing, such as load and stress testing, is commonly performed with the use of automation tools and solutions like LoadView.
+The fundamentals of software testing remains unchanged and there are businesses who take functional testing as well non- functional testing at equal importance.
+We have already seen how functional testing works and what its types are.
+Now, when it comes to non-functional testing, its primary function is to put the applications under test, based on load, how they perform in terms of performance, reliability, usability, and scalability among other things.
+Non-functional testing such as load and stress testing is commonly performed with the use of test automation tools and solutions like LoadView.

 3.1 Documentation Testing

-We know there is a document in preparation for the test to undergo smoothly.
+There is a document in preparation for the test to pass smoothly.
 With documentation testing aids in the estimation of testing effort and coverage.
 The test strategy, test cases, and requirements section are all included in the software documentation.
-Check almost all types of documents, examples, methods, and samples as an input in the document are legit or not.
+Check almost all types of documents, examples, methods, and samples as input in the document are legit or not.
 If not, modify it and correct it.

 3.2 Installation Testing

 In the software business, installation testing is a form of quality assurance work.
-This has its major focuses on what consumers will need to do to correctly at the time of installation, and set up new software.
-It could be anything from a third-party backup app, link description or any other essential needs.
+This has its major focus on what consumers will need to do at the time of installation and set up new software.
+It could be anything from a third-party backup app, link description, or any other essential needs.
 It can be full, partial, or upgrade type of install/uninstall operations may be part of the testing process.
-This is a non functional need but without this the installation process won’t succeed.
+This is a non-functional need but without this the installation process won’t succeed.

 3.3 Performance Testing

-The general objective of this testing, as the name implies, is to compare an application’s performance to various system and network benchmarks such as CPU utilization, page load speed, peak traffic handling, server resource consumption, and so on.
+The general objective of this performance testing is to compare an application’s performance to different operating systems and network benchmarks such as CPU utilization, page load speed, peak traffic handling, server resource consumption, and so on.
 There are numerous different forms of performance testing, such as load testing and stress testing.
-We will be understanding the 4 essential types of performance testing.
+Following are the 4 essential types of performance testing.

 Load testing is a type of performance testing that determines how much load a system can withstand before its performance degrades.
-We can determine a system’s load capacity by performing load testing.
+You can determine a system’s load capacity by performing load testing.
 If your developed application is able to take the amount of audiences targeted at a single time then the load test is successful.
-We perform unit tests here to understand how much is the load at each feature and how we should resolve it to make it a seamless performer.
+Unit tests are performed here to understand how much is the load at each feature and how you should resolve it to make it a seamless performer.

-Stress is a type of testing that ensures the maximum limit of load that can be applied on a website or application.
-This type of testing ensures the feasibility of the application or website or any software and how it can be addressed.
+Stress is another type of performance testing that ensures the maximum limit of load that can be applied on a website or application.
+This type of software testing ensures the feasibility of the application or website or any software and how it can be addressed.

 This type of testing is continuous testing measures a specific type of workload given applied consistently on the website.
-Based on this, we can make the decision of the estimation of users and concurrent users using these apps
+Based on this, you can make the decision of the estimation of users and concurrent users using these apps.

 For specific business scenarios when there is an unexpected user intervention or load applied in any other form on application.
 This is a precautionary measure to understand how the app reacts when the load is low.

-Before setting the reliability testing objectives you must mark certain restrictions.
-You should mark the restrictions such as software behavior under certain testing environments, attainable targets, and time.
+Before setting the reliability testing objectives, you must mark certain restrictions such as software behavior under certain testing environments, attainable targets, and time.